cybertheory/converse/README.md

 ## 🤔 What is this?

+Built upon LangChain, LangBrain takes a plug-and-play, composable approach allowing interoperability between systems as desired by the developer with no need to work through boilerplate mappings.
+Simply ensure your desired SDKs or APIs are supported and use our prebuilt 'connections' enabling users to utilize a chosen LLM as an autonomous interface.

-Large language models (LLMs) are emerging as a transformative technology, enabling developers to build applications that they previously could not.
-LangBrain allows the use of LLMs as a sort of computational nexus, allowing the creation of autonomous agents by standardizing the direct connection of models to existing SDKs and APIs.
+Upon the success of libraries such as LangChain, it is evident that the power in Large Language Models comes from augmenting external computation and knowledge.
+Up till now, Plugins and Embeddings have been the way most LLM platforms provide value.
+Taking this one step further, LangBrain standardizes the use of LLMs as a sort of computational nexus, allowing the creation of autonomous agents by establishing an ecosystem of bi-directional connections between models and existing SDKs or APIs.

 ## 💁 Contributing